 How to Plant, Grow, and Care for Bird of Paradise Plants

-Looking to give your home a tropical vibe?
+Looking to give your home or garden a tropical vibe?
 The regal Bird of Paradise plant, with its large leaves and magnificent flowers, is just what you need.
-Here’s how to care for Bird of Paradise plants—from potting to propagation!
+Here’s how to care for Bird of Paradise plants—from potting to promoting blooms!

 Bird of Paradise Flowers